Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Keyboard Keys: KeyEventController

-Monitoring focus is rarely necessary, for something much more commonly used, we turn to keyboard key strokes, which is whenever a button on keyboard goes from not-pressed to pressed (down), or pressed to not-pressed (up).
+Monitoring focus is rarely necessary, for something much more commonly used, we turn to keyboard key strokes.
+Events of this type are emitted whenever a button on keyboard goes from not-pressed to pressed (down), or pressed to not-pressed (up).
 We capture events of this type using  `KeyEventController`.

-Before we can talk about the controller itself, we need to talk about keyboard keys:
+Before we can talk about the controller itself, we need to talk about keyboard keys.

 ### Key Identification

 From the [chapter on actions](./03_actions.md) we recall that keyboard keys are split into two groups, **modifiers** and **non-modifiers**.
 Like with shortcut triggers, these are handled separately.

 Each non-modifier key has a key-code, which will be a constant defined by `mousetrap`.
-A full list of constants is available [here](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl).
-They provide a nice, human-readable way to identify keys.
-To refer to the space key, mousetrap uses a hard-coded integer, but for us humans all way have to remember is the name of the constant: `KEY_space`.
+A full list of constants is available [here](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl), which provide a human-readable way to identify keys.

+For example, to refer to the space key, mousetrap uses a hard-coded integer, but for us humans all way have to remember is the name of the constant: `KEY_space`.

 ### KeyEventController Signals